Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "How to plan a weekly face yoga rhythm around real life" belongs in the blog because it explains the decision before the download.
-For "How to plan a weekly face yoga rhythm around real life", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
-This article gives context for "How to plan a weekly face yoga rhythm around real life", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Reader question: plan a weekly face yoga rhythm around real life" belongs in the blog because it explains the decision before the download.
+For "Reader question: plan a weekly face yoga rhythm around real life", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
+This article gives context for "Reader question: plan a weekly face yoga rhythm around real life", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway